Personalization is the name of the game.

 Provide personalized experiences for customers across various touch points.
 Coordinate these experiences by leveraging customer profiles and recommendations.

 Generating reports and analyzing data will enable you to meet customer requirements better by optimizing your cross channel experiences.
 However, reporting and analysis can get complex due to the involvement of multiple channels.
 Knowing the end requirement from every channel can help you channelize the sub-points under every channel to drive towards that end need.

-Do you run cross channel campaigns?
-What have you learnt?
+Do you run cross-channel campaigns?
+What have you learned?